Andy Porter (footballer, born 1968): Later career

-Porter moved on to Wigan Athletic in July 1998 but struggled to establish himself at the club and spent time on loan with Mansfield Town in October 1999 before ending the season on loan with Chester City, but he was unable to help them avoid relegation to the Conference.
-In October 2000 he joined Chester on a permanent basis and helped the club win the Nationwide Variety Club Trophy at the end of the season.
+Porter moved on to Wigan Athletic in July 1998 but struggled to establish himself at the club, with the manager who had signed him – John Deehan – leaving the club in pre-season.
+Porter spent time on loan with Mansfield Town in October 1999 before ending the season on loan with Chester City.
+Still, he could not help them avoid relegation to the Conference.
+In October 2000, he joined Chester permanently and helped the club win the Nationwide Variety Club Trophy at the end of the season.
 On 27 December 2001, Porter was named as Chester's joint caretaker manager alongside Dean Spink following the sacking of Steve Mungall, and their first and only match in charge was a 3–1 home win over Hayes on 29 December.
 They remained in this position until Owen Brown and Alan Lewer took temporary charge on 4 January 2002.

-Despite Porter scoring a winning penalty against Barnet the following month, he was soon deemed surplus to requirements by manager Mark Wright and spent time on loan with Northwich Victoria.
+Despite Porter scoring a winning penalty against Barnet the following month, he was soon deemed surplus to requirements by manager Mark Wright.
+He spent time on loan with Northwich Victoria.
 He joined Kidsgrove Athletic on loan in September 2002, before later becoming a coach at the club.